tomheyden/ATdIT_Gelatelli/README.md

 # IT-System for Eiscafé Gelatelli

 This programm is designed to help ice cream shops streamline their production process and optimize their inventory management.
-It includes a range of features to help shops use their ingredients more efficiently, make informed predictions about ice cream demand, and track their inventory and sales
+It includes a range of features to help shops use their ingredients more efficiently, make informed predictions about ice cream demand, and track their inventory and sales.

 ## Table of Contents
 - [Installation](#installation)